Andreoliveira85/Sentiment-analysis-of-Tweets-and-prediction-of-bitcoin-prices/README.md

 ** Packages/Libraries:** pandas, numpy, plottly, seaborn, matplotlib, tweepy, prophet, tensorflow, keras, scikit-learn, textblob, wordcloud.

 ### Sidenotes:
 the description of the datasets used is done ine the slides of the final presentation.
 We could not upload the datasets here due to its size.
+We invite the visitor to check the graphics and visualizations created on the notebooks displayed in the final presentation.